AdamVincent90/rust-starter-pack/src/README.md

    1. Services - A service that listens or responds to requests.

-   2. Tools - A job that when runs, performs an operation that automates tasks for the developer.
+   2. Tools - A tool that when runs, performs an operation that automates tasks for the developer.

-   3. Workers - A worker is another tool that instead performs an operation that solves a business related task, these workers can be ad-hoc, or indeed scheduled.
+   3. Jobs - A job is another tool that instead performs an operation that solves a business related task, these jobs can be ad-hoc, or indeed scheduled.

 ---